-James is a board member of both the Energy Bar Association and the Houston Chapter of the Energy Bar Association.
+James is a member of the Energy Bar Association.
 He has been a guest speaker and lecturer on oil and gas-related topics, including regulatory and commercial issues in shale plays.

 Oil and Gas Commercial Agreements

 Mergers & Acquisitions — Assistance with FERC and Commercial Agreement Issues

 FERC Announces Greenhouse Gas Emissions Will Be Considered in Review of Natural Gas Pipeline Certificates

 "A very dedicated, devoted professional who is smart and represents his clients very well."Chambers USA

 - The University of Texas at Austin (J.D. with honors 2002; Order of the Coif; Texas Law Review); University of Oklahoma (B.A.
 Letters summa cum laude 1999; Phi Beta Kappa)

 - Texas, U.S. Court of Appeals for the District of Columbia Circuit, and U.S. Court of Appeals for the Fifth Circuit

 Recognized in Chambers USA (2017-2020)

 Legal 500 US, energy regulatory (2015-2020), energy transactions (2018)